Campaign of the Month: June 2014

 Variants : Over the centuries, there have been many inor variations on the Angel’s basic design, most altering the craft’s weapons load or expeirmenting with less-expensive turbine engines.
 Among the most successful are the slower Kurita-made Suzume ( “Sparrow” ), which trades the Hermes 100 for a Shinobi 70 Turbine, swaps out the SRM for a Longfire V SRM, and adds fifty percent more armor to the fighter’s wings.
 The Lyran-made Angel variant, dubbed the Owl II, retains its fusion engine, but exchanges the SRM for a nose-mounted medium laser, two wing-mounted small lasers, and an extra ton of fuel to improve its operational range.

-* Husky Heavy Industries produces a fairly capable version of this conventional fighter, known as the ’Krypto", that has all the usual flight characteristics, but is modified based on whatever weapons systems they can import and apply to the fighter, making them sometimes have unpredictable weapons payloads.
+* Husky Heavy Industries produces a fairly capable version of this conventional fighter, known as the “Krypto”, that has all the usual flight characteristics, but is modified to deploy the Taurian Shannon Four missile system, imported from the Illiushin system.